reservoirprotocol/reservoir-sync-node/README.md

     Reservoir Sync Node is a customizable lightweight indexer based on the Reservoir indexer.
 It's easy to set up, customizable, and fast.
 Sync sales and asks continuously into your infrastructure.
   </p>

-  <h3 style="font-weight:bold">The Sync Node is a reference product on how bulk syncing might work with the Reseroir APIs.
-As such, support is limited.</h3>

 ![SyncNode Logo Placeholder](https://dashboard.reservoir.tools/reservoir.svg)

 ### Installation